-The roles & responsibilities of a validator Print
+The Roles & Responsibilities of a Validator Print

 Modified on: Fri, 28 Apr, 2023 at 3:03 PM

-Should they not comply with the consensus algorithm (e.g., go offline, attack the network, or run modified software) they and their nominators will be punished by losing some or all of their staked DOTs.
+Should they not comply with the consensus algorithm (e.g., go offline, attack the network, or run modified software), they and their nominators will be punished by losing some or all of their staked DOTs.
 This is called "slashing" and is a way of discouraging bad actors in the network.

-Becoming a validator requires some technical skills, a stake of DOTs, as well as trust and support from the community (=nominators).
+Becoming a validator requires some technical skills, a stake of DOT, as well as trust and support from the community in the form of nominations.